ItsAlanK/explore-hyrule/README.md

 ![Color palette](support-docs/images/color-palette.png "Color palette created from sample images") *created using [coolors.co](https://coolors.co/)*

+### Fonts ##
-The font style and overall design is also influenced by the gameplay UI and guide book design in order to make the site fit in with already existing branding.
+The fonts and overall design are also influenced by the gameplay UI and guide book design in order to make the site fit in with already existing branding.
+Both are sourced from [Google Fonts](https://fonts.google.com/specimen/Cinzel+Decorative?preview.text=Explore%20Hyrule&preview.text_type=custom&category=Display#standard-styles)

 ## Features ##